 Mo Dewji: Scaling heights of remarkable success

-At just 39 years old (at the time of this interview), Mohammed “Mo” Gulam Dewji has done more than just build a business; he has become a symbol of what the new Africa represents.
-He is a rare blend of industrialist, philanthropist, and statesman—a strategic thinker who remains deeply rooted in his Tanzanian heritage.
-To many, he is simply "Mo," the visionary CEO of Mohammed Enterprises Tanzania Limited (MeTL).
-His influence is staggering; MeTL contributes about 3.3 per cent of Tanzania’s GDP and provides livelihoods for thousands of families.
-While Forbes estimated his net worth at $1.5 billion in June 2023, Mo’s true focus lies far beyond the balance sheet.
-His empire spans agriculture, manufacturing, and mobile telephony, yet his personal motto, "Forever Better", suggests a man who is never finished growing.
-His path was paved by a world-class education, from the local classrooms of Tanzania to the halls of Georgetown University in the USA.
-But Mo’s character was truly forged in the values of service and faith.
-Whether campaigning for better schools during his time in politics or dedicating his wealth to the "have-nots", he leads with a quiet humility and a deep-seated belief in helping the disadvantaged.
-If the next generation of African entrepreneurs emulates his work ethic and moral compass, the continent’s future is in very capable hands.
-Who’s Who Tanzania sat down with this busy yet remarkably grounded leader to discuss the origins of his success.
+At just 39 years old at the time of this interview, Mohammed (Mo) Gulam Dewji has done more than just build a business; he has become a symbol of what a new Africa represents.
+He is a rare blend of industrialist, and philanthropist—a strategic thinker who remains deeply rooted in his Tanzanian heritage.
+To many, he is the visionary CEO of Mohammed Enterprises Tanzania Limited (MeTL).
+His influence is staggering; MeTL contributes roughly 3.3 per cent of Tanzania’s GDP and provides livelihoods for tens of thousands of families.
+While Forbes estimated his net worth at $1.5 billion, Mo’s true focus lies far beyond a balance sheet.
+His empire spans agriculture, manufacturing, and mobile telephony, yet his personal motto, "Forever Better," suggests a man who is never finished growing.

 QUESTION (Q): Could you share with us the story of your early childhood?

 ANSWER (A): My story began in Singida in 1975.
 I was the second born in a family of six, arriving just after my elder sister.
-My birth was quite a dramatic introduction to the world!
+My birth was actually a pretty dramatic introduction to the world.
 My parents had planned for a home birth under the care of a midwife, but things took a scary turn.
-My mother went through 17 gruelling hours of labour because the umbilical cord was wrapped around me—a complication no one realised at the time.
-Eventually, the situation became so dire that the doctor insisted on a hospital transfer.
-Back then, the nearest facility was Mungaa, and with the rough, bumpy roads of the 1970s, it was a two-and-a-half-hour journey away.
-Fortunately, against the odds, I was finally delivered safely right there on a table at home.
-We started our lives in a modest mud house in Singida.
-By 1979, life shifted when I moved to Arusha to live with my grandmother and sister.
-Those early years in Arusha were fascinating; I was attending one of the top primary schools in the country, but I was living away from my parents at a very young age.
-It taught me independence early on, and those memories of Arusha School remain some of the most interesting chapters of my life.
+My mother went through 17 gruelling hours of labour because the umbilical cord was wrapped around my neck—a complication no one realised at the time.

 Q: Could you tell us about your educational journey?